 Fate Core and Fate Accelerated are roleplaying game engines created by Bill Hicks and Rob Donoghue.
 The system is known for using the fudge dice and aspects of the world.
 Between 2009 and 2016 I developed Fate of the Remnants, a dark fantasy game about survivors of a cataclysmic event and the war that ensued, and Fate Core used as the rules for it.
 Fate of the Remnants was discontinued in 2016.

-Powered, Forged, Inspired or Influenced by...
+Powered, Forged, Inspired, or Influenced by…

 So, what does that mean?
 It is my full conviction that design needs iterations to bloom fully.
-By tapping into inspiring work of others and collaborate on projects, I supercharge my creativity and productivity.
+By tapping into the inspiring work of others and collaborate on projects, I supercharge my creativity and productivity.
 I love what the above creators have done for the gaming community, and what their work has made possible.
-By being powered, forged, inspired and influenced by something, it’s possible draw upon the full power they have accumulated over all their iterations and collaborations.
+By being powered, forged, inspired, and influenced by something, it’s possible to draw upon the full power they have accumulated over all their iterations and collaborations.
 And that is just fucking awesome.

 For me, it comes down to a few things; first of all, the PbtA framework, or Powered by the Apocalypse, is a very well-tested and proven foundation to design games on.
 Second, games powered by the apocalypse have a beautiful failing forward mechanism that allows failing to be cool, it creates a middle-ground where success also can create complexity and danger, and it deliberately distributes the narration between players and the gamemaster in these situations.
 Finally, it is easily adapted, with only a few mechanical aspects you need to consider.
-With it, you can add or hook in functions that meld really easy into the basics of it.
+With it, you can add or hook in functions that meld really easily into the basics of it.

-The FitD engine, or Forged in the Dark, evolved from the PbtA framework, but was created more granular and team-oriented.
+The FitD engine, or Forged in the Dark, evolved from the PbtA framework but was created more granular and team-oriented.
 While the mechanics are really tight and well designed, they are a bit too complex for my taste.
 What I truly enjoy is the simplified dice pool that is just so elegant, and pips instead of numeric modifiers.
 A small thing, but it makes all the difference for me.

 Fate was the first story game I ran into, sometime 2012 I think.
 It made character creation fun again to me.
 Quick, vivid, and intuitive.
 Even though I loved how it dealt with descriptive aspects of the world, the rules didn’t stay with me.
 I built a game around it but almost burned myself out in the process.
 It didn’t turn out the way I wanted, but I learned a lot.